actions-marketplace-validations/techouse_vue-cli-plugin-s3-deploy-action-next/README.md

-# vue-cli-plugin-s3-deploy-action
+# vue-cli-plugin-s3-deploy-action-next
-A Github action for [multiplegeorges/vue-cli-plugin-s3-deploy](https://github.com/multiplegeorges/vue-cli-plugin-s3-deploy) ☁️
+A fork of the Github action [jackdcasey/vue-cli-plugin-s3-deploy-action](https://github.com/jackdcasey/vue-cli-plugin-s3-deploy-action) modified to work with Vue CLI v5 ☁️

 # In development!